 Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Chief Cross Asset Strategist for Morgan Stanley.
+I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley.
 Along with my colleagues, bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
-It's Friday, April 3rd at 2:00 p.m. in London.
+It's Thursday, March 9th at 2 p.m. in London.

 One of the biggest surprises this year has been the resilience of the U.S. economy.
 This story faces a key test over the next week, with a large bearing on how investors may think about where we are in the cycle.